allanbutler/allanbutler.github.io/_posts/2022-05-15-whats-in-a-name.md

 Further analysis can look into both gender names to create a metric that finds the optimal gender neutral name.

 We solved the initial problem of avoiding specific names but the question of interest is still left open-ended.
-Luckily we have 6 months remaining to come up with a name.
+Luckily we have 6 months remaining to decide on a name.

 [![three]({{ site.url }}/img/baby_.JPG)]({{ site.url }}/img/baby_.JPG)